OpenTranslationBible/open-bible/en-GB/30.Amos/md/amos-09.md

 ## Amos 9:6

-> The One who constructs His upper chambers in the heavens
+> The One who makes His upper chambers in the heavens
 > And establishes His arch over the earth,
 > He who summons the waters of the sea
 > And pours them out upon the surface of the earth,